impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 	- >W1: ...
 It would be interesting to see if these results generalize to much larger datasets or datasets with many more classes than 10 (viz.
 CIFAR-100)
 		- In Table1, we have updated the results for CIFAR100 using our method as well, which achieved also nearly perfect detectability, showing our method is able to generalize to more challenging and complex datasets.
 	- > Could the authors please add experiments on lower values of $\varepsilon$ (viz.
 1 and <1)?
 While these values may yield lower utility of the model, theoretically they are desirable (especially <1) and it would be useful to see how Optifluence (and its baselines) perform in this regime.
 		- We ran additional experiments for $\varepsilon \in \{0.5, 1\}$ with CIFAR10 and updated Table 3 accordingly.
 We get achieves 1.6% TPR@0.1FPR for $\varepsilon=1$ but does the attack is not successful for $\varepsilon=0.5$.
-We should emphasize that these values are very low for vision models and CIFAR10 models in particular; therefore
+We should emphasize that these values are very low for vision models and CIFAR10 models in particular; therefore we do not find these results surprising.
-		-
+		- As we discuss in Response W2 to Reviewer VkF8
 		-
 	-
 - ## Reviews for: OptiFluence: Scalable and Principled Design of Privacy Canaries